atquil/spring-security/README.md

 # spring-security

-https://www.danvega.dev/blog/2022/09/09/spring-security-jwt
+Note: (If you are using JIO images will not be shown, please use other internet provider) https://www.danvega.dev/blog/2022/09/09/spring-security-jwt
 ## What and when to use JWT
 Spring Security supports protecting endpoints using two forms of OAuth 2.0 Bearer Tokens: